Spring Break River Island Fishing & Outdoor Skills Camp

 We finish the week with a friendly River Challenge, giving every camper a chance to show off what they’ve learned and shine.

-- Group rotations begin: Blue / Green / Orange through On-Water, On-Land, and Wilderness stations
+• Group rotations begin: Blue / Green / Orange through Wilderness Kills, On-Land, and Fishing stations

 Day 2 – River Rhythms & Camp Skills